AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Experiments

 As reported in the \Cref{tab:risk-prediction}, the proposed AtGCN model beats the Auto-Gait \citep{Rahman23} with an improvement in accuracy and F1 score of 10\% and 13\%, respectively.
 The standard deviation (STD) of the result is significantly lower than that of the Auto-Gait \citep{Rahman23}, even when the 10-fold cross-validation is repeated over 20 iterations with different seed values.

 The low performance of Auto-Gait \citep{Rahman23} can be attributed to the fact that it considers the distance between the feet and the height reduction (as the person walks away from the camera) to be the most informative features to detect ataxic gait.
 However, estimating the distance between the feet when a person is walking away from the camera can be unreliable as the video sequence lacks depth information.
 Also, the change in height features is used as an indicator of speed, but it doesn't accurately represent speed.
 The spatiotemporal graph of a gait cycle captures the entire walking pattern of a human.
 Thus, the proposed AtGCN model is far more effective in classifying between ataxic and healthy gait.
-The use of spatiotemporal graph convolution not only captures the relationship between body parts but also captures changes in their position across time.
-It should be noted that other state-of-the-art models, such as~\citep{ortells18} and~\citep{Verlekar18}, restrict their acquisition setup to capture gait only in the sagittal plane, where the gait dynamics are more pronounced.
+GaitGraph~\cite{gaitgraph}, which is a lightweight GCN for gait analysis.
+While GaitGraph~\cite{gaitgraph} performs better than Auto-Gait~\cite{Rahman23}, it cannot beat the proposal AtGCN model, which achieves a 10\% improvement in the mean F1 score.
+The advantage of GaitGraph~\cite{gaitgraph} is its size of just 0.320 M parameters.
+However, as reported in \cref{tab:risk-prediction}, a comparable 5-block version of the proposed model with 0.37M parameters performs significantly better with a mean F1 score of 92\%.
+The improvement in accuracy can be attributed to the spatiotemporal graph convolution, compared to the graph convolutions in GaitGraph~\cite{gaitgraph}.
+The proposed AtGCN model captures the relationship between body parts and also captures changes in their position across time.
+In contrast, the GaitGraph~\cite{gaitgraph} aggregates the temporal component through a weighted average using $1 \times 1$ convolution.
+It should be noted that other state-of-the-art models, such as~\cite{ortells18,Verlekar18}, restrict their acquisition setup to capture gait only in the sagittal plane, where the gait dynamics are more pronounced.
 Performing ataxic gait detection in the frontal plane makes the results of the proposed AtGCN especially significant.

+To further highlight the significance of capturing the spatiotemporal information using graph structures, the proposed model is evaluated on the CA-Gait dataset~\cite{dataset_v2}.
+Fold 1 is created similar to~\cite{dataset_v2}, with each participant's ataxic and normal gait cycles distributed equally between training and validation splits.
+Other folds are generated randomly.
+The proposed AtGCN beats the LSTM-based model \cite{dataset_v2}, with an improvement in accuracy of 3\%.
+It should also be noted that the proposed model has a significantly lower standard deviation across the 5-fold compared to other state-of-the-art.
+The results suggest that the AtGCN is better equipped to capture features representing Ataxic gait.
+This contrasts with the LSTM-based model \cite{dataset_v2} that effectively captures the temporal features associated with each key point but fails at capturing the spatial features between key points.